pravinmishraaws/Kubernetes-For-DevOps-Engineers-with-projects/Section 04: Kubernetes Services/Guided Lab 07: Kubernetes Services (ClusterIP).md

 kubectl get pods -l app=nginx -o wide
 ```

-**What we did & why:** We stood up two healthy NGINX Pods.
-Readiness ensures only serving Pods are considered “Ready”—that becomes important when Services decide where to send traffic.
+**Why this matters:** Labels (`app: nginx`) on the Pod template are the “hook” your Service will use.
+Readiness ensures only good Pods are considered *Ready*.

-**Quick recap:** Two Pods are up, labeled `app=nginx`, and listening on port 80.
-Perfect candidates for a Service.
+**Let’s recap:** Two healthy Pods with stable labels, listening on port 80.
+Perfect backends for a Service.

 ---